 Addressing the threat landscape

-- Real-world attack simulation: By simulating real-world attack scenarios, penetration testing provides a practical assessment of how well an organization’s cybersecurity efforts and measures can withstand an actual cyberattack.
+By simulating real-world attack scenarios, penetration testing provides a practical assessment of how well an organization’s cybersecurity efforts withstand a real cyberattack.

 Comprehensive risk management